DeedWark/webradio/README.md

 # webradio
 - VLC required !
-- Just open a file and let's go
+- Just open a file and listen !